baraline/convst/README.md

 ## Installation

-The repository was developped under Python 3.8.
-We will guarantee the support of Python 3.7 in future version, although the modifications might be minors or inexistant.
+The package support Python 3.7 & 3.8.
 To install the package and run the example you must :

 0. If you are making a new installation, first install python, pip and setuptools.
 1. Clone the repository https://github.com/baraline/CST.git
 3. run `python3 setup.py install`

 This will install the package and the dependencies.
 We do not yet support installation via `pip` in the initial release.
-If you wish to install dependencies individually, you can the strict dependencies used in the `requierements.txt` file
+If you wish to install dependencies individually, you can the strict dependencies used in the `requierements.txt` file.

+An optional dependency that can help speed up numba, which is used in our implementation is the Intel vector math library (SVML).
+When using conda it can be installed by running `conda install -c numba icc_rt`

 ## Tutorial
 We give here a minimal example to run the `CST` algorithm on any dataset of the UCR/UEA archive: